harshpujari/AgenticKnowledgeGraphConstruction/README.md

 Difference from knowledge graph:
 - Lexical graph: relationships between words themselves (linguistic)
 - Knowledge graph: relationships between real-world entities (factual)

+**What is an Agentic Workflow?**

+An agentic workflow refers to a system where an AI agent autonomously executes tasks through a series of decision-making steps, rather than simply responding to a single prompt.
+Unlike traditional LLM interactions that follow a one-shot request-response pattern, agentic workflows allow the AI to take multiple actions, reason about intermediate results, use tools, and iteratively work toward completing complex objectives.
+The agent acts with agency—making decisions about what to do next based on context and goals.